Fundraising for The Shakespeare Institute

-During the 400th anniversary celebrations in 2016, the Shakespeare Institute will host the World Shakespeare Congress.
-More than 1,000 experts, scholars, enthusiasts and students from across the globe will meet in Stratford for the Congress, which is the most prestigious Shakespeare event in the world.
+During the 400th anniversary celebrations in 2016, the Shakespeare Institute hosted the World Shakespeare Congress.
+More than 1,000 experts, scholars, enthusiasts and students from across the globe met in Stratford for the Congress, which is the most prestigious Shakespeare event in the world.

 Support rising academic stars

 Ongoing funding restraints, particularly in the Arts and Humanities, combined with rising undergraduate debt, means that access to postgraduate study is becoming an increasingly difficult financial burden for many students.